ruhatiyaarjun/rpieServ/README.md

 rpieServ
 ++++++++

 This project integrates the implementation of HTTP,FTP and Telnet servers written for raspbery-pi.
-The modules individually are written in python.
+The modules individually are written in C++,python and RUBY.